Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: Stirling's Approximation

 and $z_{-M} \!=\! z \exp(-2Mi \pi/\beta)$.
-Note that for $M \!=\!0$, the above result agrees with the $M=0$ case of Equivalence\ (\ref{twentyfive}), which is expected as it reduces to the regularized value over the primary Stokes sector.
+Note that when $M \!=\!0$, the above result agrees with the $M=0$ case of Equivalence\ (\ref{twentyfive}), which is expected since it reduces to the regularized value over the primary Stokes sector.
 For non-vanishing $M$, however, the above result represents the complex conjugate of Equivalence\ (\ref{twentyfive}).
 By introducing the above result into Eq.\ (\ref{twenty}), we obtain

 Once again, this result is partially regularized since the Stokes discontinuity term or the second term on the rhs can become divergent.
 Moreover, the only difference between the above result and Equivalence\ (\ref{twentysix}) is that the Stokes discontinuity term is now the complex conjugate of Equivalence\ (\ref{twentynine}).
 Consequently, the same analysis leading to Equivalence\ (\ref{thirtyone}) can be employed.
-Hence, for $-(M+1/2) \pi < \theta <-(M+1/2) \pi$, we arrive at
+Hence for $-(M+1/2) \pi < \theta <-(M+1/2) \pi$, we arrive at

 Equating the rhs of Equivalence\ (\ref{thirtyfive}) with the lhs of Equivalence\ (\ref{eleven}) yields

 As expected, the above result is identical to Equivalence\ (\ref{thirtytwo}) except that the Stokes discontinuity term or those terms with $M$ in them are complex conjugates.
 In this case the final logarithmic term for odd values $M$ is the same term that appears in the continuation formula involving $\Omega(z)$ and $\Omega(ze^{i\pi})$ in Eq.\ (\ref{elevenb}).
 Moreover, if we combine Equivalences\ (\ref{thirtytwo}) and (\ref{thirtysix}) into one expression, then we obtain the equivalence given in the theorem, viz.\ Equivalence\ (\ref{twentyone}) with the remainder and Stokes discontinuity term given by Eqs.\ (\ref{twentytwo}) and (\ref{twentytwoa}) respectively.